-A trip to Kansas to see my dad’s relatives
+A trip to Kansas to see my Dad’s relatives

-To Beverly and Ellsworth, Kansas
+Beverly and Ellsworth, Kansas

 Two of the boys eventually spoke to me, Skip, (real name Atwood) and Robert.
 Skip visited our farm very often during the following years.
 He and my Mom were great friends.
 He helped Dad during hay season and eventually ended up in Colorado working for the phone company for many years.
 He visited with my Mom for many years after Dad died.

 I slept at Aunt Laura’s in an upstairs, big bare bedroom with lots of quilts.
 I remember Aunt Laura taking me places, but mostly I remember her cooking and baking all the time!

-When it came time to leave for Colorado, the train was scheduled to leave early in the morning, (my first trip on a train) I woke up right at the time I was supposed to get on the train!
-I went running downstairs in total panic telling Aunt Laura and Uncle Fenton, I had missed the train!!
-No said Uncle Fenton, seated at the huge table with a hot cup of coffee, there had been lots of rain in eastern Colorado and a bridge and the train tracks had washed out, so my trip was canceled.
+When it came time to leave for Colorado, the train was scheduled to leave early in the morning, my first trip on a train!
+I woke up right at the time I was supposed to get on the train!
+I went running downstairs in total panic telling Aunt Laura and Uncle Fenton, I had missed the train!
+No, said Uncle Fenton, seated at the huge table with a hot cup of coffee, there had been lots of rain in eastern Colorado and a bridge and the train tracks had washed out, so my trip was canceled.
 I was very homesick and very disappointed!

-Two days later, Uncle Fenton and Aunt Laura said goodbye and I climbed on the train.
+Two days later, Uncle Fenton and Aunt Laura said goodbye as I climbed on the train.
 That was to be first and last train trip for almost 60 years!
 I arrived in Greeley, Colorado, my grinning Dad standing outside the depot waiting for me!
 I talked all the way home.